MD-11F-RR/Document-SwiftIO/DigitalOut.md

 ### Parameters

-`id:Id` : **REQUIRED** The name of output pin.
+`id:Id` : **REQUIRED.** The name of output pin.
 Reference the Id enumerate.<br>
-`mode:Mode` : **OPTIONAL** The output mode of the pin.
+`mode:Mode` : **OPTIONAL.** The output mode of the pin.
 Default: push-pull.
 Can be open drain as well.
 See sample code below.<br>
-`value:Bool` : **OPTIONAL** The output value after initiation.
-Default:False The initiation function requires only one parameter but it accepts up to three parameters.
+`value:Bool` : **OPTIONAL.** The output value after initiation.
+Default:false The initiation function requires only one parameter but it accepts up to three parameters.

 ### Sample Code